Framework of the project and event

 – Feedback loop: Validation of ICOS recommendation with the community – Peter Ramm (Fraunhofer)

-– International Cooperation – which paths are most promising – Melanie Hentsche (VDI/VCE)
+– International Cooperation – which paths are most promising – Melanie Hentsche (VDI/VDE)

 Lunch